qilingframework/rtfd.io/docs/ida.md

 ### Installation

-Before installing the plugin, Qiling should installed properly, either a stable version or a dev version.
+Before installing the plugin, Qiling should be installed properly, either a stable version or a dev version.
 See [installation](install.md) for details.

 There are two ways to install the plugin.